-A landlocked country in northern Africa, Chad has been plagued by internal and external conflicts for decades.
-Internews began working in Chad in 2005, in response to the dire information needs of thousands of Darfuri refugees fleeing from violence in Sudan into Eastern Chad.
+From 2005 – 2012, Internews worked in Chad responding to the information needs of thousands of Darfuri refugees fleeing from violence in Sudan into Eastern Chad.

-Over the course of seven years, Internews built and operated three radio stations in the region, including training local members of refugee and host communities in reporting, editing, broadcasting, and technical skills.
-Internews has worked closely with each of the three radio stations to build their financial and management capacities with the goal of promoting their long term sustainability and growth.
+Internews built and operated three radio stations in the region, including training local members of refugee and host communities in reporting, editing, broadcasting, and technical skills.
+Internews worked closely with each of the three radio stations to build their financial and management capacities with the goal of promoting their long term sustainability and growth.

 Watch a video about Internews' Humanitarian Information Service in Chad:

-Internews’ work in Chad over the years had been funded by the Department of State’s Bureau for Population Refugee and Migration (PRM) and Bureau of Democracy, Human Rights and Labor (DRL), USAID, UNHCR, OTI, DFID and private donors.
+Internews’ work in Chad over the years was funded by the Department of State’s Bureau for Population Refugee and Migration (PRM), USAID, UNHCR, OTI, DFID and private donors.

 To read more about Internews’ legacy in Chad and our partner radio station, read Internews Humanitarian Information Service: Chad and the Darfur Refugee Crisis.